EarthScope/rover/docs/commands_legacy.md

     rover trigger N[:M]+

-Ask the daemon to immediately re-process a subscription(s) based on its index.
-List-subscribe displays subscriptions indices.
-Trigger accepts integers or ranges of integers (N:M) as arguments.
+Ask the daemon to re-process a subscription(s) based on its index. `rover list-subscribe` displays subscriptions indices. `tirgger` accepts integers or ranges of integers (N:M) as arguments.

+More exactly, this command resets the "last checked" date in the database, so when the daemon re-checks the database ,typically once per minute, it will process the subscription.

-#### Significant Options
+#### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |